 Each card links to its detailed planning document.
 Click a card, read the implementation approach, see the effort estimate, understand the tradeoffs.

 Here's where it gets interesting.
-The board data lives in src/types/kanban.ts.
+The board data lives in content/kanban/roadmap/ as markdown cards with _board.md defining columns, and the site precompiles those into src/generated/kanban/*.js at build time.
 The planning documents live in docs/plans/.
-Both are just files in the repo.
+All of it is plain files in the repo.

-This isn't hypothetical openness—it's the same workflow we use internally.
-When I want to update the roadmap, I tell Claude what changed, and Claude edits the TypeScript file.
+This isn't hypothetical openness.
+It's the same workflow we use internally.
+When I want to update the roadmap, I tell Claude what changed, and Claude edits the markdown card files (or uses the kanban CLI).
 A visitor with a good idea follows the same path, just through GitHub's PR interface instead of conversation.

 Deep links let you share specific cards: clicking "Copy Card Link" generates a URL like ?card=some-id that opens that card's detail view on load.
-This means the board is:
+This makes the board explorable (visitors can play "what if" without consequences), shareable (deep links point to specific cards for discussion), and canonical (source of truth is version-controlled code).

 If you want your changes to stick, that's what PRs are for.